R3Conclave/conclave-core-sdk/docs/docs/mail.md

      supporting M-to-1 inbound message collection.

-3. Conclave Mail's approach to enclave restarts and enclave upgrades is more suited than a classical architecture that requires a database to ensure session persistence.

-4. The primary reason to use HTTPS/REST is the availability of tools and libraries.
+3. The primary reason to use HTTPS/REST is the availability of tools and libraries.
 To use these preexisting tools for remote attestation, you must modify them in unusual ways that they were not designed for, which introduces design complexities and reduces their usefulness.